Mattgeary/mattgeary.github.io_old/MRes.md

 The project is in partnership with Forest Enterprise Scotland, who would contribute to and support fieldwork equipment and costs.
 This project would suit a student who is keen to work in the field.
-It will require good networking skills and the ability to work independently.//
+It will require good networking skills and the ability to work independently.